tristhaus/JSPollyNom/README.md

     abs(x^2.3 + x*(sin(x)))

-If deployed, JSPollyNom is at [jspollynom.fly.dev](https://jspollynom.fly.dev).
+JSPollyNom is currently not deployed.

 ## For Developers